yvonneitan/BELLas-server/readme.md

     -> ADD COLUMN name VARCHAR(255) NOT NULL,
     -> ADD COLUMN problem TEXT NOT NULL;
 ```
-it should help you to create email name problem tables.
+it should help you to create a new suggestions table inside suggestion Database.

 last step:
 `npx knex seed:run` run this in your termnal, if you got `Ran 1 seed files` then you should be good